ToddHwang-sw/microbsp/README.md

 WHY MicroBSP
 ==========

 * Everyone is now happy with diverse uses and mega-tons of free resources of raspberry pi.
-* How about embedded system system programer ?? - Still they are happy too?
+* How about embedded system system programmer ?? - Still they are happy too?
 * None of source-level software distribution for raspberry PI is disclosed on the Internet.
 It's very scarce.
 * Just downloading and flashing images into SD card cannot make system programmer happy who is strongly eager to dig into system bottom level.
 * Poor system programmer like me just can only spend less than \$50 for an embedded platform. - Raspberry PI becomes the answer.